 Clicking on a single small thumbnail image will bring up the Photo Gallery for that Species.

 In this example, I clicked on the thumbnail image for Lake Whitefish.
+The Image Gallery will show the first image enlarged with additional thumbnails (if available) along the bottom of the gallery.
 Clicking on the one of the smaller images in the gallery pops up a larger view of the image.
-Hovering over the larger image will bring up navigational arrows which will allow you to sequence through the photos in the gallery.
+Hovering over the larger image will bring up metadata for that image.
+Navigational arrows are on the left and right which will allow you to sequence through the photos in the gallery.

-When available, a small text icon will take you to more information.
+When available, a small text icon/symbol will take you to more information.

-2) If you see the icon next to a family or species, this link will take you to a descriptive page which lists the available data we used to identify that entity.
+2) If you see the text icon next to a family or species, this link will take you to a descriptive 'fact sheet' page which lists the available data we used to identify that entity.